Please Select The Best Answer From The Choices Provided

 a) Volcanic eruptions b) Solar flares c) Greenhouse gas emissions d) Changes in Earth's orbit

 Analysis: While all options contribute to climate change, the primary driver recognized by the scientific community is greenhouse gas emissions.
-Therefore, c) Greenhouse gas emissions is the best answer.
+That's why, c) Greenhouse gas emissions is the best answer.

 Example 3 (Multiple Response):